ptmt/tryflow/README.md

 - [x] ~~Allow to share code~~;
 - [ ] Show type signatures for functions and variables;
 - [x] ~~Strip types and harmony converter~~.
+- [ ] Get rid of Heroku (because of money), replace with Docker on DigitalOcean

 2015, MIT License